Guthrie was born on April 22, 1889. That was the day of the great Land Run

-claim the Unassigned Lands of the Oklahoma Territory.
-It was designated to be
+to claim the unassigned lands of the Oklahoma Territory.
+It was designed to be

 the capital of the Territory, and later as capital of the state of Oklahoma.
 In 1910

 however, the thriving young town with well over 10,000 people was a victim of

 people was a victim of politics.
 The state seal was removed and transported